ekernf01/ekernf01.github.io/drafts/grn inference/GRN_enhancers.md

 - **Correlation**: If enhancer A regulates gene B, then they should be correlated, and this requirement can pinpoint a few models that are compatible with the data.
 This is the idea behind CICERO (ref 11), a single-cell ATAC analysis package built around its popular RNA counterpart, Monocle.
 Correlation-based linking of enhancers and genes is also used in a recent immgen consortium atlas of chromatin accessibility in the mouse immune system (ref 12).
 - **Looping**: There are now many technologies that directly measure DNA looping, with names like 4C, 5C, Hi-C, Micro-C, and PLAC-seq.
 The general principle behind these techniques is to shear and re-ligate DNA while preserving its 3d structure.
 This yields fragments that are not contiguous in the linear genome sequence, but are nearby one another in 3d; sequencing can detect this as a way to infer 3d structure.
 These techniques could potentially help associate enhancers with the genes they regulate.

- Note that existing DNA looping literature is mostly concerned with big questions about principles of genome regulation, not assigning specific regulatory elements to specific genes en masse (e.g. CITE DEKKER CELL CYCLE).
-The one exception I have seen (so far) is ref 14, which provides thousands of high-confidence gene-enhancer loops in table S6.
+ Note that existing DNA looping literature is mostly concerned with big questions about principles of genome organization (such as [during the cell cycle](https://genome.cshlp.org/content/29/2/236.long)), rather than assigning specific regulatory elements to specific genes en masse.
+The one exception I have seen (so far) is [this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3339270/), which provides thousands of high-confidence gene-enhancer loops in table S6.
 There have also been detailed studies of the HoxD cluster and the beta-globin locus.
 - **Proximity**: Most enhancers regulate a nearby gene.
 According to ref 12 (the immgen paper), the decay in rates of interaction is fast (exponential with genomic distance).
 In that study, many enhancers are within ???kb of (their target gene? the nearest gene?), and very few are outside $5 \times 10^5$ basepairs (500kb).
 Likewise CICERO (ref 11) only bothers testing for links at a distance of $5 \times 10^5$ basepairs (500kb).
 According to another work (ref 10), the median distance across high-confidence gene-enhancer pairs is about $2.4 \times 10^4$ basepairs (24kb).
 Ref 13 finds that 27% of enhancers interact with the nearest TSS, and 47% of elements have interactions with the nearest expressed TSS.
 So, many tools that need to connect enhancers with their targets simply take the nearest gene.